pagkly/Zed/Investopedia4/Zero Capital Gains Rate Definition.md

 -   The property must have been substantially improved during that time period of ownership.
 -   The property must be been for a minimum of five years from the date of acquisition
--   At least 80% of the total gross income resulting from the property ownership must be derived from business actively conducted within the D.C.
+-   At least 80% of the total [[Gross Income|gross income]] resulting from the property ownership must be derived from business actively conducted within the D.C.
 Enterprise Zone.
 -   If the property in question is for commercial rental purposes, at least 50% of the rental income must come from businesses located within the D.C. enterprise zone.
--   The original use of the property must commence with the taxpayer; this requirement is deemed to be met if substantial improvements have been made to the property.
+-   The original use of the property must commence with the [[Taxpayer|taxpayer]]; this requirement is deemed to be met if substantial improvements have been made to the property.